asweigart/tortuga/README.md

 Note that the `'language'` key in the `_CFG` dictionary and the `_LANGUAGE` variable refer to the language for docstrings, not function or method names.
 These predate the Tortuga project.

 TODO - change help() text

+# Special Thanks To

+Gregor Lingl for his work on the original turtle.py module.

+Ari Lacenski for the Spanish translation
+Seunghyo Seo for the Korean translation
+Brian Ward for the German translation